dhdaines/playa/README.md

 ```

 Since PDF is at heart a page-oriented, presentation format, many types
 of metadata are mostly accessible via the page objects.
+For instance
+you can access the fonts used in page with, obviously, the `fonts`
+property, or the annotations via the `annotations` property.

 For example, annotations (internal or external links) are defined on
 pages (since their position would not make any sense otherwise).